At RMS Omega, we talk about how we provide “the total solution.” But what does that really mean?

 Wireless analysis and optimization (A&O) is a process that can optimize and enhance wireless coverage throughout your facility.
 If your devices aren’t functioning properly or as quickly as they should be, the issue might actually be the wireless network connection.
 There are three stages for an A&O:

 - Discovery – our RF engineer will collect information about your existing wireless system.
-Using a specialized software, the RF engineer will create a heat map to find locations with the most wireless issues.
+Using specialized software, the RF engineer will create a heat map to find locations with the most wireless issues.

 - Analysis – an RF engineer will take the data collected during the discovery phase and analyze it.
 They will then determine steps to improve the wireless network coverage.